-- 1. In accordance with Title IX (including for pregnancy and other related conditions or other Title IX covered reasons). - 2.
+- 1. In accordance with Title IX for pregnancy or child birth. - 2.
 If a student is called into active duty for the military. - 3.
-On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency.

-4. Death of an immediate family member.
+On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency. - 4.
+Death of an immediate family member.
 Immediate family is limited to the spouse, parents, stepparents, foster parents, father-in-law, mother-in-law, children, stepchildren, foster children, sons-in-law, daughters-in-law, grandparents, grandchildren, brothers, sisters, brothers-in-law, sisters-in-law, aunts, uncles, nieces, and/or nephews.